 4. The LMF obtains the UE positioning capabilities using LPP according to the procedure in TS 23.273 clause 6.11.1 [4].
 The UE, if aware, may indicate MBSR access to the LMF.

-5. If MBSR access is indicated at either step 3 or step 4, the LMF requests the positioning capabilities of the MBSR when functioning as a TRP using an NRPPa procedure (TRP Information exchange) defined in TS 38.455 [14] and a corresponding F1AP procedure defined in TS 38.473 [bb].
+5. If MBSR access is indicated at either step 3 or step 4, the LMF requests the positioning capabilities of the MBSR when functioning as a TRP using an NRPPa procedure (TRP Information exchange) defined in TS 38.455 [14] to the donor gNB, and a corresponding F1AP procedure defined in TS 38.473 [bb] from donor gNB to MBSR.
 The procedure is modified as described in clause 6.X.2 bullet (c) to allow the LMF to indicate to the donor gNB that it applies to the MBSR.
-The MBSR returns its positioning capabilities which indicate, for example, a capability to act as a TRP that can configure and transmit DL PRS to the UE and configure and measure UL SRS transmitted by the UE.
+The MBSR returns its positioning capabilities which indicate, for example, a capability to act as a TRP that can configure and transmit DL PRS to the UE and/or configure and measure UL SRS transmitted by the UE.
 A TRP ID for the MBSR is also assigned by the donor gNB and returned to the LMF.